MhmdQutainy1/React-Native-FitBeginner/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.
+  ## The most important features that were worked on in this project
+  1- Expo Router
+  2- TailwindCss
+  3- Reanimated
+  4- Rapid Api
+  5- Cashing
+  ب
+  يب-
+  ؤسسيبيب